3 Myths About Instructional Design - Also: What Really Does An Instructional Designer Do?

-The process may involves the following six steps.
+This process may involve the following 6 steps:

-- Then, has to determine whether these needs can be fulfilled by learning and how exactly.
+- They have to determine whether these needs can be fulfilled by learning; and exactly how.

-- Then writes learning objectives and conducts research to see what are the outcomes.
+- They write they learning objectives and conduct research to see what the outcomes are.

-- Assess each trainee's entry skills and knowledge.
+- They assess each trainee's entry skills and knowledge.

-- Based on all of the above analyses and outcomes, an instructional designer should choose the instructional strategies, training techniques and select the media formats appropriate for the training.
+- Based on all of the above analyses and outcomes, an Instructional Designer should choose the instructional strategies and training techniques and select the media formats appropriate for the training.

-- After the course is over, he needs to follow-up participants and make sure the course has been beneficial and sufficient for their future personal and professional growth.
+- After the course is over, they need to follow-up participants and make sure the course has been beneficial and sufficient for their future personal and professional growth.

 3 Instructional Design Myths

-Remember when I pointed that the role of the instructional designer is to research, analyze and identify the learning needs of a target audience and the existing gaps in terms of knowledge and skills?
-This is by far not the same as designing course materials that suit as many learning styles as possible.
-This means to research carefully your target audience and to bridge the gap in their knowledge by addressing the cognitive commonality of the group and mainly to allow people to progress at their own speed.
+Remember when I pointed that the role of the Instructional Designer is to research, analyze, and identify the learning needs of a target audience and the existing gaps in terms of knowledge and skills?
+This is not the same as designing course materials that suit as many learning styles as possible.
+This means to research carefully your target audience, to bridge the gap in their knowledge by addressing the cognitive commonality of the group, and mainly to allow people to progress at their own speed.